 Spots start to form on the bottom of the fruit at about a third of the way through growth.
 As the fruit grows, so does the spot, often becoming sunken in.
 There’s no way of curing it wants it starts.
 While unappealing, the bad part could be removed after harvest and the rest of the fruit eaten.
 I prefer to remove it and correct the issue going forward.

 Blossom end rot is common in tomato and pepper gardens but also can occur with squash, cucumber, melons, and eggplants as well.

 What Causes Blossom End Rot In Hydroponics?

 The quick answer?
 Calcium deficiency is the cause of blossom end rot.

 When we think of calcium we often think of our bones.
 Calcium isn’t just necessary for skeletons, it’s also important to plants.
 Calcium plays a major role in the health of a plant’s cell walls and membrane.
 Healthy cell walls mean strong plants.

 The important thing to find out is why your garden is having a calcium deficiency issue.

 Why Isn’t Calcium Reaching The Fruit?

 If you’re using a well-balanced nutrient regimen, then you will need to consider other reasons you may be having a calcium deficiency.
 The main cause of calcium deficiency is nutrient transport issues.
-Something is stopping you plant from taking in the needed calcium through the root system and transporting it to the fruit.
-Other issues may arise that affects the plant’s health, then lead to end blossom rot.
+Something is stopping your plant from taking in the needed calcium through the root system and transporting it to the fruit.
+Other issues may arise that affect the plant’s health, then lead to end blossom rot.